 Ombudsman (voluntary step)

 Efforts are made to resolve complaints as soon as possible but the structured process above allows escalation of complaints to the IANA management team.
-If, at any point, you are not satisfied with the resolution process you can use the Ombudsman or similar process instead.
+If, at any point, the complainant is not satisfied with the resolution process, the complainant can use the Ombudsman (or a similar process) instead.

 Who can use the process?